pubnub/easy-hacker-news-stream/README.md

 ## Go Global

-Now that we have the information that is important to us, its time to make it global.
+Now that we have the information that is important to us, it's time to make it global.
 PubNub provides our incredibly simple API to publish the message.
 Quickly “pip install Pubnub” and publish our information from Hacker News.

     // -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
     // Publish to PubNub